jes-lyn36/kahooty/TESTING.md

 4. Make an invalid login
 5. Made a valid login and go to dashboard
 6. Create a new game
-7. Edit the game name
-8. Add a new question to the game
-9. Add question title
-10. Add answers options inputs
-11. Change question duration
-12. Change question points
-13. Confirm changes
-14. Delete the game
+7. Delete the game
+8. Logout

 Justification : We chose this path because a lot of times, users will have some trouble logging/registering in to websites.
 We wanted to make sure that our application was able to handle incorrect inputs for the login/register submission form.
-Other than that, We wanted to make sure that users are able to not only create a game, but also edit the game questions, title, answer options, points, and duration of the game.
-We'll also delete the game after creating it so the user's dashboard doesn't become cluttered overtime.
+We'll also create a game then delete the game after creating it so the user's dashboard doesn't become cluttered overtime.
+Then we logout.